 Yes, I know 'blogger beware' but I did it anyway.
 I'm kinda a rebel.

-As a fiction writer, I did what most fiction writers do; I begin with the slightest fart of a fact and with some twisting, corrupting and outright lies I create a gale of bullshit.
+As a fiction writer, I did what most fiction writers do; I begin with the slightest fart of fact and with some twisting, corrupting and outright lies I create a gale of bullshit.